Office of Education Standards

 Mr Carpenter, who previously worked as an inspector of public and private schools in Dubai has seen first hand the difference that regular, frequent inspections can bring about.

 “Dubai has the fastest improving education environment in the world,” he says.
-“This is primarily due to the inspections system.
+“This is largely due to the impact of school inspections..
 Every school there is inspected every year, so the pace of change and improvements is rapid and leads to quick transformation.”

-He commends the Minister of Education’s decision to increase the regularity of inspections and is hopeful that with more regular support, schools can implement changes faster.
+He commends the Minister of Education’s decision to increase the regularity of inspections and is hopeful that with more regular support, schools can implement the required changes much faster.

 The Cayman Islands can and should aspire to having a world-class education system.